DHTMLX/docs-spreadsheet/docs/api/spreadsheet_aftersheetclear_event.md

 ### Description

-@short: fires after a sheet of the spreadsheet is cleared
+@short: Fires after a sheet of the spreadsheet is cleared

 ### Usage